 Companies live and die based on the quality of their staff and their ability to work together.
 A great team gets things done faster, better, with less need for direction or support.
 There’s more trust, less process, more getting stuff done – which, of course, makes everything easier, and everyone happier.
 None of this happens on its own.
 Someone has to find, recruit, and hire these awesome people.
 Helping to build a top engineering organization through hiring is both a key management responsibility, and one of the best-defined ways to provide outsized value to the company.

 Not everyone is going to work out, either on your team or at the company.
 They frequently leave on their own, but sometimes there’s no way around it and they have to be fired.
-At this point, it’s the manager’s responsibility to the company, the team, and the person involved to grow a pair and just do it.
+At this point, it’s the manager’s responsibility to the company, the team, and the person involved to grit her teeth and just do it.
 You might have to put the person on a performance plan first.
 You might have to jump through HR hoops.
 But it doesn’t do anyone any good to let the situation fester, and painful though it may be, the sooner everyone can move along with their lives, the better.

 - Development / Mentoring